Andrew Nien-dzu Yang

-Yang Nien-dzu (楊念祖 (Yáng Niànzǔ); born 15 May 1955), also known by his English name Andrew Nien-dzu Yang, was a Taiwanese international relations professor who served as the 29th Minister of National Defense of the Republic of China in 2013.
+Yang Nien-dzu (楊念祖 (Yáng Niànzǔ); born 15 May 1955), also known by his English name Andrew Nien-dzu Yang, is a Taiwanese international relations professor who served as the 29th Minister of National Defense of the Republic of China in 2013.
 Before this, he was the Deputy Minister of National Defense from 2009 to 2013.

 Early life and education

 Yang was born in Taipei and his ancestral home is in Danyang, Jiangsu.
 He graduated from Fu Jen Catholic University in 1977 with a bachelor's degree in sociology and then went to England to complete graduate studies.
 While in the United Kingdom, he earned a master's degree in industrial sociology from the University of Reading in 1980, a Master of Science (M.Sc.) in economics from the London School of Economics in 1981, and completed graduate research at the University of Oxford as a research fellow of Wolfson College, Oxford, from 1982 to 1984.

 Yang's studies specialized in the study of United States-Taiwan-China relations and national security.
 He had devoted much of his time in the research of building a cross-Taiwan Strait military mutual trust, the People's Liberation Army and regional security while teaching at universities and other academic institutions in Taiwan.